 We were/are no different.

 Yes, we sat on cash for 2.5 months, because that money always had a plan for its use.
-Which leads me into the 4 necessary steps to begin your debt free journey.
+Which leads me to the 4 necessary steps to begin your debt free journey.

 Nothing great can be achieved by happen stance.
 To start a journey, you have to be aware that the journey is even needed.
 Until you accept that debt doesn’t have to be a part of life, you won’t take strides to achieve financial freedom.